zarusz/Training_IoT/README.md

 ### 04_WiFi

 ESP8266 has a built in WiFi module.
-We can interface with it using the WiFi library.
+We can interface with it using the [WiFi](https://github.com/esp8266/Arduino/blob/master/doc/esp8266wifi/station-class.md#station-class) class.
 The ESP WiFi can work in one of the 3 modes:
-* access point,
+* soft access point (AP),
-* client,
+* station (STA),
-* mixed (both AP and client).
+* mixed (both software AP and station).

 This sample program connects to the specified secured network and prints out the IP/MAC address of the ESP (client WiFi mode).
 It also uses a LED to indicate the connection status - when lit the WiFi connection is established.